 As an Amazon Associate I earn from qualifying purchases.
 (Affiliate Disclosure)

+How long does a bowling ball last?
 For a lot of bowlers, especially new bowlers, the question of bowling ball life span is a very important consideration.
 Bowling balls can be very expensive, and the bowler will like to know how long does a bowling ball last before they need to get another one.

 The answer to that is convoluted because many variables affect the bowling ball life span.
 One is the manufacturer and type of bowling ball purchase and the other important factor is how well the ball is maintained by the bowler.